SOS Grove Gardens Chapel – Appeal

 The Victorian Grove Gardens Chapel in Richmond Old Burial Ground is suffering from severe subsidence attributed to climate change.
 Without immediate intervention this delightful building will fall into disrepair.
-Help Habitats & Heritage to install emergency propping to prevent further deterioration.
+Help Habitats & Heritage to stabilise the structure and make it available again for community use.

 The chapel remained active for a century before being decommissioned in the 1960s.
 By the 1990s the building was declared redundant and had fallen into severe disrepair.
 In the late 1990s, The Environment Trust for Richmond, predecessor to H&H, restored the chapel to its former glory and adapted it for community use.